Irish Whip Wrestling: IWW International Heavyweight Championship

 The IWW International Heavyweight Championship is the primary title for IWW.
 The championship was created in 2005.
-A tournament was held in Naas, Co.
-Kildare in March 2005 to crown the first ever champion.
+A tournament was held in Naas, County Kildare in March 2005 to crown the first ever champion.
 The former champion Mandrake was the longest reigning champion in history of the company.
-On February 5, 2010, the Zero Gravity Title was unified with it and it became known as the Irish Whip Wrestling Unified Heavyweight Championship.
-On April 30, 2011, The Supermodel defeated Mandrake for the IWW International Heavyweight championship.
+On 5 February 2010, the Zero Gravity Title was unified with it and it became known as the Irish Whip Wrestling Unified Heavyweight Championship.
+On 30 April 2011, The Supermodel defeated Mandrake for the IWW International Heavyweight championship.
 The Zero Gravity championship was un-unified with the International Heavyweight Championship after this match.

 IWW Zero Gravity Championship

 The IWW Zero Gravity Championship is professional wrestling championship in IWW.
 The championship was created in early 2007.
 The tournament to crown the inaugural champion was a 12-man tournament including wrestlers from seven countries.
-On February 5, 2010 it was unified with the IWW International Heavyweight Championship and retired.
+On 5 February 2010, it was unified with the IWW International Heavyweight Championship and retired.
 It was later reactivated, after Mandrake lost the IWW International Heavyweight Championship.